Master of Arts in Christian Counseling

 HBU Online Learning Program

 The Master of Arts in Christian Counseling (MACC) program is designed to provide graduate coursework to those seeking to integrate their Christian faith with sound clinical practice in counseling.
 The program emphasizes the development of research-supported counseling skills while encouraging students to reflect on their personal values, and to grow in faith and maturity.
 The MACC program prepares students to work in churches, church-related institutions, Christian counseling clinics, and in secular counseling facilities.
+There will be classes offered online, but there are required on-campus classes due to state mandates.

 The coursework provided meets the academic requirements for licensure as a Licensed Professional Counselor (LPC) in the state of Texas.
 Students complete a practicum, consisting of a minimum of 700 clock hours in a University-approved counseling setting under the supervision of a licensed psychologist or licensed professional counselor-supervisor (LPC-S), as part of the degree plan.
 Before becoming an LPC, graduates also need to pass the National Counselor Exam, Texas Jurisprudence Exam, and complete a 3,000-hour internship under the supervision of an LPC-S.